FAQs

 We would like our child to learn to speak Greek but we are not of Greek background.
 Will my child be welcomed?

 Absolutely!
+GGT welcomes everyone!
 GGT is a privately run after-school enrichment program whose goal is to teach the Greek language, culture, heritage, and traditions to all children.
-Its educational philosophy embraces the belief that all children are capable of learning, and entitled to educational opportunities where curriculum is student-driven, meaningful, and motivating.
-Every child enrolled in GGT, regardless of his or her background is provided with the opportunity to learn the Greek language and acquire knowledge about Greek history, culture and traditions.
-GGT is a diverse community with families of varying backgrounds and experiences.
-GGT welcomes everyone!
+Its educational philosophy embraces the belief that all children are capable of learning, and entitled to educational opportunities where the curriculum is student-driven, meaningful, and motivating.
+Every child enrolled in GGT, regardless of his/her background, is provided with the opportunity to learn the Greek language and acquire knowledge about Greek history, culture and traditions.
+GGT is a diverse and inclusive community with families of varying backgrounds and experiences.

 How can I help my child learn Greek?